RichardFreedman/Encoding_Music/01_Tutorials/07_Pandas_Filter_Find_Group.md

 grouped_list = beatles_exploded.groupby('Genre')['Album.debut'].apply(list)
 # But, this will have duplicates since multiple songs in each album can have the same genre tag.

-# So, we'll have to combine this with a labmda function to remove duplicates - we can just use the built in "pd.unique".
+# So, we'll have to combine this with a lambda function to remove duplicates - we can just use the built in "pd.unique".
 grouped_list = beatles_exploded.groupby('Genre')['Album.debut'].apply(lambda x: list(pd.unique(x)))
 grouped_list
 ```